spankyed/Vishva/example/README.md

 }
 ```

-If an APi call is sent back from Watson Conversation json using `output.apiCall: diceRoll' it will update context.diceRoll with the result.
+If an API call is recognized from the json sent back from Watson Conversation using `output.apiCall: diceRoll' it will update context.diceRoll with the result.
 If it is called using `output.apiCall` as 'diceRoll:private', the usePrivate boolean will be set to true, and it will update privateContext.diceRoll with the result.

 First we create an object of the  `conversationExtension` class, and initialize it with the Watson Conversation credentials